Houdini 22.0 Nodes Geometry nodes

 Attribute to Match

-Specifies the name of the point attribute that will be used for matching between the input skeleton and the template.
-The attribute can either be type string or integer, and multiple matches are also allowed.
-For example, the template shape box could be applied to several input points if more than one point has the same matching point value.
+When Match By is set to Attribute Value, this is the name of the point attribute that is used for matching between the input skeleton and template.
+This attribute can either be a string or integer type.
+Multiple matches are allowed, for example, the template shape box can be applied to several input points if more than one point has the same matching point value.

 Note

 The default attribute to match is the point name.
-This is very useful as KineFX shape templates are usually based on a skeletons with point names.
+This is useful, as KineFX shape templates are usually based on skeletons with point names.

 Keep Template Joint Offsets